Web Forwarding

 The Web Forwarding record is comprised of the following fields:

-• If HTTPS Forward is enabled, search for your Certificate and select it from the drop-down menu.
+• If HTTPS Forward is enabled, search for your certificate and select it from the drop-down menu.
+Your list of certificates can be found on the Certificate Management page.

 • Requests To – The domain, site, directory or page that you want to redirect.
 This field can be left blank, and will by default, use your zone/domain name.